Stationarity against integration in the autoregressive process with polynomial trend: A consistent test for a unit root

 We consider the autoregressive process of order $p$ on $\dZ$ with a polynomial trend of order $r$, driven by a random walk and an additive error.
 For an observed path of size $T$, we investigate the model given, for all $1 \leq t \leq T$, by

-where, for all $z \in \dC$, $\cA(z) = 1 - \theta_1 z - \hdots - \theta_{p}\, z^{p}$ is an autoregressive polynomial having all its zeroes outside the unit circle, where, for any $\vert \rho \vert = 1$,
+where, for all $z \in \dC$, $\Theta(z) = 1 - \theta_1 z - \hdots - \theta_{p}\, z^{p}$ is an autoregressive polynomial having all its zeroes outside the unit circle, where, for any $\vert \rho \vert = 1$,

 is a random walk starting from $S_0^{\eta} = 0$, and where $(\veps_{t})$ and $(\eta_{t})$ are uncorrelated white noises of variance $\sigma_{\veps}^2 > 0$ and $\sigma_{\eta}^2 \geq 0$, respectively.
-For the sake of simplicity, we consider that $Y_{-p+1} = \hdots = Y_{-1} = 0$.
+From now on, white noises are to be interpreted in the strong sense, that is as sequences of independent and identically distributed random variables.
+For the sake of simplicity, we consider that $X_{-p+1} = \hdots = X_{-1} = 0$.
 We also normalize the known part of the trend, by selecting $t_{T} = t/T$, to simplify the treatment of the projections, as we will see in the technical proofs.
 The order of the polynomial trend is $r$, but we will also take account of the case where no trend is introduced in \eqref{ModSingle}.
 We switch from one situation to another by selecting $\kappa \neq 0$ or $\kappa = 0$.
 Our objective is to establish a testing procedure for